JrVerbiest/jrverbiest.github.io/README.md

   ° Project: [Tetra project HBC.2019.2033](https://researchportal.be/en/project/effects-air-quality-theaccommodations-ships-human-health-monitoring-environmental)

-  Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations (ELGAS)
+  Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations (ELGAS).

   Project partners: Hogere Zeevaartschool (HZS), Karel De Grote Hogeschool (KdG) and VITO.
-KdG is responsible for the IoT platform (system, software and firmware design).
+KdG is responsible for the IoT platform (system integration, software and firmware design).

 - **Senior Consultant** @ VeroTech, Leuven, Belgium